JimStroomberg/media-engine/README.md

 ## Highlights
 - **FFmpeg-first pipeline** – uses `ffmpeg` for probing, remuxing, and H.264/H.265 encoding by default; hardware integrations can be added behind the same interface.
-- **Smart defaults** – omit quality/codec to let the service choose the closest preset (2160p/1080p/720p/480p) based on the source.
+- **Smart defaults** – omit quality/codec to let the service choose the closest preset (2160p/1080p/720p/480p) based on the source; if you request a higher preset than the input can support, it automatically downgrades to the best fit.
+- **Audio-only path** – send `quality=audio_only` to extract AAC audio without video; this always runs on the CPU and returns an `.m4a`.
 - **Single active job** – an asyncio worker guarantees only one transcode at a time; additional requests queue automatically.
 - **Status + callbacks** – poll the REST API for job progress or supply a webhook to receive completion notifications.
 - **Boot self-test** – confirms `ffmpeg`/`ffprobe` are available and performs a tiny encode before the API starts serving traffic.